brahbassim/progress/README.md

 ## Starting an application using PROGRESS

-1. First, download the framework,  cloning the repo.
+1. First, download the framework, or by cloning the repo.
 1. Run **composer update** to install the project dependencies.
 1. Configure your web server to have the **public** folder as the web root.
 1. Open [App/Config.php](App/Config.php) and enter your database configuration data.